ChrisMusson/Super6/README.md

 # Super 6
 Super 6 is a football prediction game run by Sky Sports for players based in the UK and the Republic of Ireland.
 Every week, 6 matches are chosen and the aim is to predict the correct score for all 6 of these games.
 You can also join a league with friends, and gain points by either predicting the correct score (5 points), or predicting the correct result but not the correct score (2 points).
 The files in this repository give a database containing data for the players in your `IDs.csv` file.
-The `Calculations` table gives an extended league table compared to what is found on the Super 6 website, including columns such as rounds played, average points per round, variation, and how many times you were off by 1, 2, 3, etc. goals.
+The `Calculations` table gives an extended league table compared to what is found on the Super 6 website, including columns such as rounds played, average points per round, variance, and how many times you were off by 1, 2, 3, etc. goals.
 Finally, an ASCII table representing this data is printed out to the command line.
-I have also included an example webpage that can easily be made from this data in `docs/`, that can be found at https://chrismusson.github.io/Super6/
+In `docs/`, I have also included an example webpage that can easily be made from this data.
+This webpage can be found at https://chrismusson.github.io/Super6/

 # Usage
 1. Clone this repository `git clone "https://github.com/ChrisMusson/Super6"`